wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/data-services/elements-of-a-data-service.md

 | serviceStatus      | an OPTIONAL string to enable WIP (specifiesweatherthe data service is deployed or work in progress) support.                           |
 | transports         | an OPTIONAL string to enable the transports required for the data service.
 The possible values are "http", "https", "JMS" and "local". |

-## Configuring thedatasource
+## Configuring the datasource

-The following sample config gives the common elements used to connect to a datasource:
+The following sample demonstrates the common elements used for connecting to a datasource:

 ```xml